What’s happening at The Great Iowa Pet Expo

 Neuter-A-Tom Clinic presented by Animal Protection & Education (Des Moines)

-The Great Iowa Pet Expo will host the Animal Protection and Education Charity’s, Neuter-A-Tom Clinic on October 19, 2019 at the Iowa State Fairground’s Jacobson Building
+The Great Iowa Pet Expo will host the Animal Protection and Education Charity’s, Neuter-A-Tom Clinic in October 2020 at the Iowa State Fairground’s Jacobson Building

 Microchip clinic will be BOTH DAYS!